qcif/csv2html/README.md

 ### Default template

-If no template is supplied, a default template is used.
+If no template is supplied, a default template is generated from the data.

 The default template contains a scalar item for every property, with the display text being the same as the property name.
 They appear in